-- Items loaned for a period of four weeks (28 days): Older books, audio books on CD.
+- Items loaned for a period of two weeks (14 days): New books, Older books, audio books on CD

-- Items may be renewed once, if there are no patrons on the waiting list.
+- Items may be renewed twice, if there are no patrons on the waiting list.
 Additional renewals are at the discretion of the Library Director.

 - Renewals may be done in person, by telephone, by email, online, or through the library’s Facebook page.

 Patrons will be assessed an overdue fine of $0.15 per day for each overdue book, audio book, or magazine, up to a maximum overdue fine of $15.00 per item.

 Patrons will be assessed an overdue fine of $1.00 per day for each overdue DVD or Blu-Ray item, up to a maximum of $15.00 per item.